 Financial Investments.
-The company maintains short-term and long-term investments, classified as available-for-sale or trading securities.
+The company maintains short-term and long-term investments, classified as availablefor-sale or trading securities.
 Available-for-sale investments are carried at their fair value, with unrealized gains and losses, net of deferred income taxes, reported as a component of accumulated other comprehensive income.
 Trading securities held in connection with non-qualified deferred compensation plans are recorded at fair value, with net realized and unrealized gains and losses and dividend income reported as investment income.
-The company also maintains long-term investments accounted for under the equity method.
+Also, the company maintains long-term investments accounted for under the cost method and equity method, depending upon the degree of influence over the investee as held by the company.

-The company reviews its investments to determine whether a decline in fair value below the cost basis is other-than-temporary.
+The company reviews its investments to determine whether a decline in fair value below the cost basis is otherthan-temporary.
 If events and circumstances indicate that a decline in the value of the assets has occurred and is deemed to be other-than-temporary, the carrying value of the investments is reduced to its fair value and a corresponding impairment is charged to earnings.